Protesters march in London over NHS reforms

 "Time matters in an emergency situation and being stuck in an ambulance after a coronary or stroke or life-threatening accident will play havoc with survival and recovery rates."

 Jos Bell, one of the organisers, said: "It was very memorable marching across Waterloo Bridge with a motorcycle escort.

 "We hung a big 'Save the NHS' banner over the bridge.

 "Hopefully we have got the message out that we are seriously concerned about the future of the NHS."

-Sue Tarr, of the Royal College of Nursing, said: "London's nurses are here today because they're worried that changes are being made to the NHS to save money, rather than to improve services for patients."'Quite a number'
+Sue Tarr, of the Royal College of Nursing, said: "London's nurses are here today because they're worried that changes are being made to the NHS to save money, rather than to improve services for patients."

 A Department for Health spokeswoman said: "We have always been clear that any plans to make changes to hospital services should be based on sound clinical advice and must show a clear benefit to patients in that area.